rashid-project/Spec/README.md

 ## About the Rashid project

 Rashid is an application for task management implemented in multiple technology stacks, programming languages and frameworks.
 This repository provides an informal description of the intended behaviour of the application, without knowledge of any implementation details.

+## What does 'Rashid' mean?

+It's the name of the city in Egypt where the Rosetta Stone was found.